Bradfield/algos/graphs/an-adjacency-matrix.md

 fill the matrix is $$|V|^2$$.
 A matrix is full when every vertex is connected to every other vertex.
 There are few real problems that approach this sort of connectivity.
-The problems we will look at in this chapter all involve graphs that are sparsely connected.
+The problems we will look at in this section all involve graphs that are sparsely connected.